-Our nominating and corporate governance committee will consist of and corporate governance committee.
-We have determined that each of and satisfies the "independence" requirements of the corporate governance rules of the and in determining and corporate governance committee will assist the board of directors in selecting individuals qualified to become our directors and in determining the composition of the board and its committees.
-The nominating and corporate governance committee will be responsible for, among other things:
+Our nominating and corporate governance committee consists of Messrs.
+Zhao, Liu and Koh.
+Mr. Zhao is the chairperson of our nominating and corporate governance committee.
+Our board of directors has determined that each of Messrs.
+Liu and Koh satisfies the "independence" requirements of the corporate governance rules of the Nasdaq Stock Market.
+The nominating and corporate governance committee assists the board of directors in selecting individuals qualified to become our directors and in determining the composition of the board and its committees.
+The nominating and corporate governance committee is responsible for, among other things:

-- · evaluating and making recommendations regarding the organization and governance of the board of directors and its committees; - assessing the performance of members of the board of directors and making recommendations regarding committee and chair assignments; - recommending desired qualifications for board of directors membership and conducting searches for potential members of the board of directors; - · reviewing and making recommendations with regard to our corporate governance guidelines.
+- evaluating and making recommendations regarding the organization and governance of the board of directors and its committees; - assessing the performance of members of the board of directors and making recommendations regarding committee and chair assignments; - recommending desired qualifications for board of directors membership and conducting searches for potential members of the board of directors; - · reviewing and making recommendations with regard to our corporate governance guidelines.